Sirimavo Bandaranaike Vidyalaya: Infrastructure facilities (recent and ongoing projects)

-SBV Swimming Pool was ceremonially opened by the first lady of Sri Lanka, Madam Shiranthi Rajapaksa on 28 October 2008.
+SBV Swimming Pool was ceremonially opened by the first lady of Sri Lanka, Mrs. Shiranthi Rajapaksa on 28 October 2008.
 Principal of the school Ms Pushpa Kalubowila, Education Minister Susil Premjayanth and Sports Minister Gamini Lokuge were associated with the First Lady at the opening ceremony.

 A swimming pool was a long felt need of the Sirimavians.
 Many problems arose in attending training sessions in other pools specially transport problems and supervision.
 As such a strong request was made by the students to commence work on a school swimming pool.
 As a result, the foundation for the school swimming pool was laid in October 2006.
 Many projects were launched to raise funds for the project.
 Swimming pool project was completed in 2 years time and that was considered as an achievement.
 Swimming Pool caters to the long felt need of the Sirimavians and foster the advancements in the sphere of sports.

 Swimming pool facilities are open to all present and past Sirimavians, Teachers and the community.